nandopas/subbit/README.md

 ## Next Steps

-* Migrate database to postgresql to allow deployment on heroku
+* Migrate database to postgresql to allow deployment on heroku - done (kind of)

 * show posts in order of most votes